 Hands up who loves a good festival!
 I do!
 There’s something to suit all tastes from music and arts to walking and food.
 You’re spoiled for choice.
-To plan your visit to Ireland with a festival I thought it would be good idea to do a round-up of the must go to festivals.
+To plan your visit to Ireland with a festival I thought it would be a good idea to do a round-up of the must go to festivals.
 Whatever month you visit Ireland there’ll always be some festival on.

 Temple Bar Tradfest runs from the end of January in different locations around Dublin City.
 It’s a wonderful festival showcasing the cream of both Irish and international trad and folk artists while also providing a stage to promote the next generation of Irish musicianship.

-The Dingle Walking Festival is a popular winter event held in the middle of February.
+The Dingle Walking Festival is a popular winter event held in the middle of March.
 The festival offers a variety of guided coastal and hill walks in the area around the bustling town of Dingle at the western end of the Dingle Peninsula in County Kerry.

 The Dublin Dance Festival runs around mid-May.
 It’s the leading dance event on the Irish arts scene.
 The festival brings together dance artists and choreographers from across the world to share vibrant contemporary dance with audiences in Ireland.

 The Mayo International Choral Festival runs around the last week of May.
 The festival takes the form of several international male/female adult choirs travelling to Mayo to partake on a competitive and non-competitive basis.
 Their visit includes a number of evening and daily performances county-wide, tours of Mayo and a gala concert on Saturday night.
 The theme of the festival is to allow choirs to meet with other choirs, relax and enjoy a great weekend in the beautiful West of Ireland.
-As this is local to me I might attend myself.

-Listowel Writer’s Week Literary Festival runs around the first week in June.
+Listowel Writers’ Week Literary Festival runs around the first week in June.
 It’s an internationally acclaimed literary festival devoted to bringing together writers and audiences at unique events.
-The programme content includes workshops, competitions, readings, lectures, art exhibitions, music and literary and historical tours.
+The programme content includes workshops, competitions, readings, lectures, art exhibitions, music, and literary and historical tours.

 The Cat Laughs Comedy Festival runs around the June Bank Holiday weekend.
 This festival has grown from a small event to an internationally acclaimed festival showcasing the very best in Irish and international comedic talent.
 The festival attracts in excess of 30,000 visitors to Kilkenny.

 Immrama Lismore Festival of Travel Writing runs from the middle of June.
 My heart skipped a beat when I discovered this festival as I had no clue that a travel writing festival existed here in Ireland.
 Immrama is held in Lismore, Co.
-Waterford and has been dedicated to the art of travel writing, good music and fine entertainment since its beginning in 2003.
+Waterford and has been dedicated to the art of travel writing, good music, and fine entertainment since its beginning in 2003.

 Sea Sessions runs from the end of June.
 Held in Bundoran, Co.
 Donegal, it claims to be the beach party weekend of the year.
-This year’s line up boasts Primal Scream, Tinie Tempah, Gavin James, Hamsandwich and many more.

 Castlepalooza Music and Arts Festival runs from the first weekend in July 2016.
 Held in Charleville Castle; as well as listening to the music, ticket holders have exclusive daily access to the castle where there art and film exhibitions, workshops and some surprise performances.

 Galway International Arts Festival runs during the middle of July.
-It’s a creative collision of performance, music, visual art, theatre and spectacle.
+It’s a creative collision of performance, music, visual art, theatre, and spectacle.
 As well as organised events, the cobbled streets of Galway are transformed where every turn offers the possibility of a new adventure; surreal giant puppets snaking through the streets, enchanting music, enthralling musicians and awe-inspiring street theatre.

 Longitude runs from the middle of July in Dublin’s Marlay Park.
-It is a no camping festival.
-With acts such as The Lumineers, The Coronas and The National.
-It’s one not to be missed.
+It is a no-camping festival.
+With acts such as The Lumineers, The Coronas and The National, it’s one not to be missed.

 This festival runs from the middle of August.
 It’s well-known here in Ireland and abroad if you’re of Irish descent.
-The festival incorporates seven fun-filled days of live music, children’s entertainment, fashion shows, workshops, markets, a circus, a funfair and the Rose parade; all culminating in the RTE Rose of Tralee TV show broadcast.
+The festival incorporates seven fun-filled days of live music, children’s entertainment, fashion shows, workshops, markets, a circus, a funfair, and the Rose parade; all culminating in the RTE Rose of Tralee TV show broadcast.
 The TV show, which is broadcast around the world, focuses on 28 or so women from all over the world who are Irish or of Irish descent and one is picked to be the Rose of Tralee.
 It’s considered a multi-faceted event, which celebrates the many attributes of the modern Irish woman.

 The festival runs from the end of August.
-It’s a four day celebration, held in Waterville, Co.
-Kerry, packed with really creative events, premiers, screenings, parades, talks, work-shops, entertainment, award ceremonies, the arts, lots of parties 1920′s style and much more.
+It’s a four-day celebration, held in Waterville, Co.
+Kerry, packed with really creative events, premiers, screenings, parades, talks, workshops, entertainment, award ceremonies, the arts, lots of parties 1920′s style and much more.
 The festival includes some truly unique venues and events being provided in partnership with entertainers who are also true Chaplin admirers.

 Lisdoonvarna Matchmaking Festival runs from the beginning of September to the beginning of October.
 It claims to be the biggest singles festival in Europe, so if you’re looking for love this is the place to go 😉 It’s an unusual festival, in that matchmaking has died out in Ireland (thankfully!) but not in Lisdoonvarna.
-There are a number of events running during the six weeks and you’ll get a chance to meet Willie Daly, a third generation matchmaker and one of Ireland’s last traditional matchmakers.
+There are a number of events running during the six weeks and you’ll get a chance to meet Willie Daly, a third-generation matchmaker and one of Ireland’s last traditional matchmakers.

 The Dublin Theatre Festival runs from the end of September to the middle of October.
 It’s 18 days of world-class theatre and entertainment from home and abroad.
 The festival programme incorporates theatre, music, dance, family events, artist talks, public discussions and artist development programmes.